 When you have to decide where to put your tattoo, you need to consider a number of factors.
 What are my best features?
 What are my worst features?
 What are my career options, and where do tattoos, or other body art, fit into my future career?
 This Tattoo Places Rated article will give you some conservative options that will have the lowest possibility for tattoo regret – – obviously your lowest possibility of tattoo regret is to not get one.

 1.)
-The body art is for you.
+Is the body art is for you.

 Your tattoo becomes a billboard for whatever it is you’re selling. . . religion, love, rebellion, grief, etc. Once you become a billboard for whatever permanent product or idea you had, it is very difficult to change, or conceal.
 If you are a tattoo artist, it is completely appropriate to display your work on your own body.
-If you are a poet and your body is your art, go for it!!
+If you are a poet and your body is your art, then go for it!!
 But if you plan to work in the mainstream, you cannot be a billboard for something else without drawing attention away from your real paying job.

 Where do I place my tattoo?
 The answer is simple.
 Answer yourself who the tattoo is for, and choose the most logical location for your answer.